iceddante/DatabaseObfuscator/README.md

 There's no integrity checks right now on the command so it will just run until it bombs out.

-I'm planning on adding support for JSON so that the obfuscate command can be built that way.
-Once it's out, the basic structure for a command is:
+Support for JSON input exists so that the obfuscate command can be built that way.
+The basic structure for a command is:
 ~~~~
 {
     schema: "schemaName"